MicahBird/micahbird.com/content/page/tech-talk-hall-of-fame/index.md

 A confounding talk on the repercussions of what can happen when a game becomes too engaging, and how it takes a toll on players.

 {{< youtube t9WMNuyjm4w >}}

+## Cory Doctorow - A post-American, enshittification-resistant internet (39C3)

+This is Cory Doctorow at his peak, rather than verbally shrugging his sholders at the prospect of enshittification, he provides some ways we could fight back.

+{{< media-ccc 39c3-a-post-american-enshittification-resistant-internet >}}

 ---